ShenyiQinxin/spring-note/OOPconcepts/OOAD.md

 ## objects
-> state + behavior, objects are runtime feature of an OO system.
+- state + behavior, objects are runtime feature of an OO system.
-- object has identity, so variables refer to objects such that objects could be passed by their references.
+- object has identity, so variables could refer to objects as references.
 - an object is an instance of its class.
 - an object has its set of attributes values. the change of attribute values of one object does not affect other objects in memory.